 The other day, I saw “Blade Runner 2049” with my wife.
 I like Phillip K. Dick’s novels and Ridley Scott’s movies, so this movie was quite interesting.
 There is no particular story, it looks like a post-apocalypse image video.
 When thinking about the casting now, it seems there were more androids than humans… Speaking of Phillip K. Dick, I am also watching the drama “The Man in the High Castle”, and this is also a view of the quite interesting world.
 The Amazon seems to have abundant production funds, the set seems to pay money to the detailed points and the picture is also interesting.
-Most of the characters of the Japanese role, Japanese accents are unnatural, but it can not be helped.
+For most of the characters of the Japanese role, Japanese accents are unnatural, but they can not be helped.

-Finally, all painting of the camouflage finished.
+Finally, all painting of the camouflage was finished.
 It seems better to blow beige a little more beautiful.
 It seems that the color was changed from the original cream-yellow while red-brown and green spraying.
 The contrast more clearly between Cream Yellow, Green, and Red Brown is clear, it looks like an Italian military aircraft.
 Although it is perfectly my image.

 I thought that it would be completed soon, but when I installed the engine, a big gap was there between the middle engine and the fuselage.
 I calculated that the gap was hidden with the engine cowl, but this is also exposed.
 I fix it with putty and recover it by the repaint of camouflage.
 I attached the poly cap to the shaft at the end of the propeller rotation, finally, the engine was installed but the adjustment was insufficient.

 It is equipped with three Alfa Romeo engines, quite characteristic aircraft.
-It was not possible to develop a large engine and supplemented with the number of engines.
+It was not possible to develop a large engine and supplement with the number of engines.
 A total of about 1,200 aircraft was produced between 1936 and 1943.